Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Empirical examination

 \begin{note} While the BCCV Percentile method by \cite{Jiang2008} did clear the width-cutoff, we decided only to include this method for further analysis if it performed outstandingly well on data of size $100$ given its cost (more than 30.000 resampling iterations on data of size $500$).
 Since this was not the case, we did not consider either BCCV Percentile version for further analysis but separately analyzed this method in \Cref{app:bccv}. \end{note}

 Next, we visually examined the average coverage, as a function of data size $n_\D$ and aggregated over DGPs and inducers, for each of the highlighted methods from \Cref{fig:FirstRound}.
-The corresponding plots are given by \Cref{fig:SecondRound}.
+The corresponding plots are given in \Cref{fig:SecondRound}.

-For the methods applied only to data of size $100$ and $500$, \NBates{} and \NConservativeZ{}, provided remarkably accurate coverage with only slightly conservative CI widths.
+For the methods applied only to data of size $100$ and $500$, \NBates{} and \NConservativeZ{} provided remarkably accurate coverage with only slightly conservative CI widths.
 Consequently, we dismissed \NBayle{} \emph{only in combination with LOO}, for further analysis, as it performed noticeably worse on small data.

 For all other methods that cleared the cutoffs from \Cref{fig:FirstRound} (upper rows of \Cref{fig:SecondRound}), $5\times 2$ CV performs noticeably worse than the others.
 For the random forest, the average coverage starts at $0.9$ for small data and drastically decreases for increasing data size; which is attributable to the fact that its point estimate uses only half the data for training, see \Cref{rem:HoldoutPerformance}(ii).
 For all other models, the average coverage only stabilizes around the desired level of $0.95$ for data sizes of $5000$ or larger.
 We exclude $5\times 2$ CV from further analysis for these reasons.